 |Suitable for viewing by persons 14 years of age and older.
 Persons under 14 must be accompanied by an adult.
 May contain violence, coarse language, and/or sexually suggestive themes.|

 |Suitable for persons 18 years of age and older.
 Persons under 18 may attend but must be accompanied by an adult.
 May contain: explicit violence, frequent coarse language, sexual activity and/or horror.|

 |Admission restricted to persons 18 years of age and older.
 Content not suitable for minors.
 May contain: frequent use of sexual activity, brutal/graphic violence, intense horror and/or other disturbing content.|

 Elements that contribute to the film classification include language, violence, nudity, sexual activity, horror and psychological impact.
 Click here to view the Guide to the Elements.

 Content Advisories may also be added to the classification of a film or 35mm advertisement and are intended to provide parents and moviegoers with additional information that may help them make informed viewing choices.
 Below are definitions of the Content Advisories.

 Not Recommended for Young Children: The film may be inappropriate for young children.
-An example might be the death of a family pet, a complicated family breakdown, or images considered frightening or disturbing for the very young.
-“Young Children” would be persons 8 years of age and under.
+Examples might be the death of a family pet, a complicated family breakdown, or images considered frightening or disturbing for the very young.
+“Young Children” would be persons 7 years of age and under.

 Not Recommended for Children: The film may include scenes that reflect a more mature situation, such as drug use/abuse.
 “Children” would be persons 13 years of age and under.